sourcegraph/sourcegraph-public-snapshot/hacktoberfest/hacktoberfest-2021.md

 ## Step 3 - Set up your local development environment.

-Follow our [Frontend contribution guidelines](https://docs.sourcegraph.com/dev/contributing/frontend_contribution) to set up your local development environment so you can contribute to Sourcegraph's frontend code base.
+Follow our [Frontend contribution guidelines](https://docs.sourcegraph.com/dev/contributing/frontend_contribution) to set up your local development environment so you can contribute to Sourcegraph's frontend codebase.

 Check our [troubleshooting section](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/index.md#troubleshooting) if you run into problems.
 If they persist, reach out to us in the #help channel of the [Sourcegraph Community Space](https://srcgr.ph/join-community-space) and we'll help you out.